Ezandora/Spacegate/README.md

 Usage
 ----------------
-Type "spacegate" into the graphical CLI, or select Scripts>Spacegate.ash from the menu.
+Type "spacegate.ash" into the graphical CLI, or select Scripts>Spacegate.ash from the menu.

 The script will automatically dial a gate, and farm for twenty turns.
 It saves alien gemstones in your inventory, in case you want to mall sell them.